Please click on each of the topics below to view, or scroll down to read them all

 Area-based tenures (e.g. Community Forest and Woodlot Licenses) provide the rights to harvest only within specific boundaries.
 This means that planners must have a long-term vision to determine sustainable timber harvest volumes that will ensure that there will always be forests within the fixed area to provide future harvesting opportunities.
-Harvesting is usually at a smaller scale than those on volume-based tenures and occurs at a steady pace on the same landbase.
+Harvesting is usually at a smaller scale than those on volume-based tenures and occurs at a steady pace on the same land base.
 This contrasts with most timber harvesting in the B.C.
 Interior that is planned and carried out by forest companies who have rights to a fixed volume within very broad geographic areas.
 Timber harvesting on these tenures tends to occur at larger scales and intensities.
-Following typical harvesting conducted by major forest companies, many decades are required before harvesting can occur again in a contiguous area equivalent in size to community forests or woodlots.

 The Minister of Forests, Lands and Natural Resource Operations has the discretion and authority to invite communities to apply for a Community Forest Agreement.

-Both the City of Williams Lake and the Williams Lake Indian Band expressed their interest in having a Community Forest Agreement when the pilot program started in 1999.
+Both the City of Williams Lake and the Williams Lake First Nation expressed their interest in having a Community Forest Agreement when the pilot program started in 1999.
 Although neither community was successful initially, they both periodically re-stated their interest to the Minister.
 In 2007 the Minister invited the City of Williams Lake to apply for a Community Forest in the Central Cariboo Forest District.
-In 2009 the City and the Williams Lake Indian Band signed a Letter of Understanding which, in part, expressed their joint interest in Community Forestry.
+In 2009 the City and the Williams Lake First Nation signed a Letter of Understanding which, in part, expressed their joint interest in Community Forestry.
 In 2011 the Minister amended the City’s invitation to include both communities.

 The starting point was the Crown forest that overlaps the Secwepemc traditional territory and Central Cariboo Forest District.
 A search was made from Lac La Hache to McLeese Lake, and from the Fraser River to Wells Gray Park for areas of Crown forest that were close to where people lived (this kind of tenure is a good fit for places having social and cultural values) and could provide a viable business opportunity for sustainable forest management.
 At the same time these areas could not overlap with private land, leases, woodlots, BC Timber Sales operating areas, and treaty land selection.
 Analysis was done to assemble the management values identified in the Cariboo-Chilcotin Land Use Plan, and identify appropriate species compositions and age distributions that would support the harvest volume contained in the invitation to apply.
 Finally, the District Manager had to be satisfied that enough but not too much area had been selected.
 The District Manager has now approved in principle the area selected.